Skillet pork chops with caramelized onions and bacon in a creamy sauce! This delicious and simple dish is ready in 30 minutes!

 For two weeks I followed a low-carb eating plan by Diet Doctor, which is where I found this recipe.
 This is too good not to share.

-Give these 30 minute skillet recipes a try:
+If you love this recipe then give these 30 minute skillet recipes a try too:

 - Pork Chops with Mushroom Cream Sauce – Another 30 minute meal!
 This meal is made with caramelized onions, baby bella mushrooms and finished with a dash of heavy cream.